adamchainz/django-mysql/docs/queryset_extensions.rst

         The initial size of the chunk that will be used.
 As this will be dynamically scaled and can grow fairly quickly, the initial size of 2 should be appropriate for most use cases.

+    .. attribute:: chunk_min=1

+        The minimum number of objects in a chunk.
+You do not normally need to tweak this since the dynamic scaling works very well, however it might be useful if your data has a lot of "holes" or if there are other constraints on your application.

     .. attribute:: chunk_max=100000